demiurgen/morgan-waage-master-thesis/lora/lora_training_settings.md

 - Batch size: 1
 - Number of repeats: 5

-## License note
+### License note

+- The Flux LoRA was trained from `FLUX.1-dev`.
-The base model was FLUX.1-dev, which uses the FLUX.1-dev non-commercial license.
+- `FLUX.1-dev` uses the FLUX.1-dev non-commercial license.